A small and vigorous black hole in the early Universe: Methods

 Finally, it should be noted that the CIV absorption trough goes nearly to zero (as in many BAL QSOs), which would imply total covering factor of the emitting source by the outflowing ionized gas along our line of sight.
 However, the errors leave scope for a contribution of 30\% of the emission potentially not covered by the CIV absorption, which can be associated with the extended host galaxy.
 Yet, if higher S/N data confirms the CIV trough going to zero, this would imply that the outflow has an extent covering also the host galaxy, i.e. $\sim$400 pc, which would be fully consistent with recent findings of BAL outflows extending on scales of up to several kpc \citep{arav+2018, xu+2019, byun+2022, walker+2022, Arav18}.

-Given that CIV is a resonant line, the observed redshifted emission is most likely tracing the CIV counterpart of the redshifted Ly$\alpha$ emission seen in \cite{bunker_jades_2023}. i.e. the receiding side of the outflow.
+Given that CIV is a resonant line, the observed redshifted emission is also tracing the CIV counterpart of the redshifted Ly$\alpha$ emission seen in \cite{bunker_jades_2023}. i.e. the receiding side of the outflow.

 We finally note that the spectrum between Ly$\alpha$ and the NV doublet show the tenative signature of a NV blueshifted trough (Fig.\ref{fig:spectra_appendix}d), which would be associated with the highly ionized outflow, but it requires additional data to be confirmed.